OleBrumm/LonnUtrekningGUI/README.md

                        ---HOW TO USE---
     In the leftmost input field, type in month of workshifts.
 This should be in the form of:
               MONTH - YEAR / MM-YYYY
     In the rightmost input field, type in the shift information.
-This should be in the form of DAY - STARTHOUR - ENDHOUR / DD-HH-HH
+This should be in the form of:
+              DAY - STARTHOUR - ENDHOUR / DD-HH-HH

     Press the "Legg til" button to add the shift to the shiftlist